anzedp22/cts/README.md

 ## Automatic scaling with kubernetes

 For automatic scaling I would use Kubernetes and its HPA (horizontal pod autoscaling).
 Kubernetes also ensures high availability by automatically rescheduling pods to other healthy nodes in the cluster if one of the nodes goes down, thereby maintaining the desired state and minimizing downtime.
+If CPU usage is high on all nodes, I could use a Grafana alarm to call a webhook, which will then install a new VM in GCP with Terraform, install the needed software for Kubernetes and add this node to the cluster with Ansible.

 1. **Install Kubernetes**: I would use a managed Kubernetes service like Google Kubernetes Engine (GKE) or on-prem kubernetes cluster with at least 3 nodes with enough CPU and memory.